 It’s often said of Hong Kong that it’s a place where Eastern and Western cultures meet.
 This mix of influences is evident across the city, with huge skyscrapers towering next to historical sites.
-Hong Kong was a British colony until 1997, so English and Chinese are both spoken and widespread.
-But, there’s very much an international feel it.
+Hong Kong was a British colony until 1997, so English and Chinese are both official languages and widely spoken.

 The food is world-renowned, with both local and overseas delicacies being available in many locations.
 There are also plenty of bars, clubs, and pubs to explore.
-If you’re a nature lover, there are lots of stunning destinations that can be easily reached by the excellent public transport system.
+If you’re a nature lover, there are many stunning destinations that can be easily reached by the excellent public transport system.

 Opportunities to work while studying

 International students previously couldn’t work while they were studying.
-However, the government relaxed laws in an effort to make Hong Kong a more appealing destination.
+However, the government relaxed laws in an effort to make Hong Kong a more appealing destination to foreign students.
 This means that both internships and on-campus part-time work are now possible if you’re studying there.

 There are some requirements to be eligible.
 For example, you must be on a full-time locally-accredited programme that lasts no less than one academic year.
-However, if you meet these criteria, you can make some money and immerse yourself in the local culture.
+If you meet these criteria, you can make some money and immerse yourself in the local culture.

 The chance to learn new languages

 As mentioned above, the official languages of Hong Kong are Chinese and English.
 Cantonese is spoken most widely, but Mandarin is also popular.
-Many universities teach courses in English.
-With this varied mix of languages, studying in Hong Kong is the perfect opportunity to learn or improve a new language.
+All eight of Hong Kong’s public universities teach the majority of programmes in English, with some private universities, like the Hong Kong Shue Yan University, teaching in Cantonese.
+With this varied mix of languages, studying in Hong Kong is the perfect opportunity to learn or improve a language.